 In January of 1987, CEO of Disney, Michael Eisner, and his wife were having dinner with Dick Rutan and Jeana Yeager.
-Rutan and Yeager shortly before became the first to fly an aircraft around the world without re-fueling or stopping.
+Rutan and Yeager had just recently become the first to fly an aircraft around the world without re-fueling or stopping.
 At a certain point in the dinner, Eisner’s wife, Jane, asked Rutan and Yeager what they were going to do now that they’d achieved this momentous milestone.
-The response she got was “well, we’re going to Disneyland.”
+The response she got was, “Well, we’re going to Disneyland.”

 Jane Eisner thought this would make a great slogan in an advertising campaign and suggested it to her husband, Michael.
 Michael Eisner liked it and decided that Disney would use this slogan in a commercial following Super Bowl XXI, in 1987 in which the New York Giants defeated the Denver Broncos 39-20.

 The athlete they got to star in this commercial was the quarterback for the Giants, Phil Simms.
 During the game, Simms completed one of the better performances by a quarterback in Super Bowl history, going 22 for 25 in pass completions for a total of 268 yards.
 Even more remarkable was the fact that two of the three incomplete passes were good throws, dropped by the receivers.
 He also set the record for most consecutive pass completions in a Super Bowl game.
 For this outstanding performance, Simms was named the MVP of Super Bowl XXI and offered $75,000 by Disney to appear in their commercial, with his part filmed directly after the game.
 During this, he was to say “I’m gonna go to Disney World!” with alternate takes having him say “Disneyland” instead of “Disney World”.